Student Loans

 There are multiple repayment plans available to students through the federal student aid programs.
 However, you should carefully read the terms and conditions for each plan before deciding which one is right for your circumstances.
 Several flexible plans are designed to help you through periods when you might be unable to pay, for example.
 If your situation changes after starting your payments, you can still change your plan to accommodate temporary economic hardship.

 Income-Driven Repayment, or IDR: This payment plan enables you to pay an amount that is affordable because it is calculated based on your income and family size.
-Every year, it can be adjusted based on new information.
+Every year, it can be adjusted based on new information submitted through the Federal Student Aid IDR portal.
 A loan forgiveness program might become available after completing a certain number of qualifying payments.
+The SAVE Plan (Saving on a Valuable Education), introduced by the Department of Education, is the most recent IDR option and offers the lowest payment calculations for most borrowers.

 Income-Based Repayment, or IBR: An IBR plan also adjusts your monthly payments based on your family size and income.
-The amount is calculated based on a percentage of your discretionary income, but this amount can vary.
-To qualify, you must demonstrate that you are experiencing financial hardship.
-Loan forgiveness plans might also apply for some borrowers after making enough successful on-time payments.
+The amount is calculated as 10% of discretionary income for new borrowers after July 1, 2014, or 15% for older borrowers.
+To qualify, you must demonstrate that you are experiencing financial hardship relative to the standard repayment amount.
+Loan forgiveness plans might also apply for some borrowers after making 20 years (new borrowers) or 25 years (older borrowers) of successful on-time payments.

 Pay As You Earn, or PAYE: This repayment plan adjusts the monthly payment to accommodate manageable amounts based on your income and family size.
-The calculation is made as a percentage of your discretionary income, and the balance can be forgiven after 20 years of qualifying payments are made.
+The calculation is made as 10% of your discretionary income, and the remaining balance can be forgiven after 20 years of qualifying payments are made.
+PAYE is available only to borrowers who had no outstanding federal loan balance before October 1, 2007, and who received a Direct Loan disbursement on or after October 1, 2011.

 Refinancing a Student Loan

 During your college career, you might take out multiple student loans from different lenders.
 This can create some confusion because the terms of each loan are different.
 You can also refinance your loans if necessary.
-This includes the option to consolidate all your existing loans under a single loan with a fixed interest rate.
+This includes the option to consolidate all your existing loans under a single loan with a fixed interest rate through a Direct Consolidation Loan administered by the Department of Education.
 You might qualify for extended repayment terms as well.
 This makes it possible to simplify your loan repayment process, which helps to avoid default.

-Tailored repayment options require you to communicate with your loan servicer to create a repayment plan that suits your specific financial situation.
+Tailored repayment options require you to communicate with your loan servicer — such as MOHELA, Aidvantage, or Nelnet — to create a repayment plan that suits your specific financial situation.
 This can help you to manage your loan during periods of financial uncertainty without going into delinquent status.
 Many tailored repayment plans take into consideration your income as well as extenuating circumstances.
+The CFPB maintains a student loan complaint database that borrowers can use to resolve disputes with servicers at consumerfinance.gov/complaint.

 Summary of Federal Student Loans